History of Baden-Württemberg: Hohenstaufen, Welf and Zähringen

 Three of the noble families of the southwest attained a special importance: the Hohenstaufen, the Welf and the Zähringen.
 The most successful appear from the view of that time to be the Hohenstaufen, who, as dukes of Swabia from 1079 and as Frankish kings and emperors from 1138 to 1268, attained the greatest influence in Swabia.
+To the Zähringer sphere of influence originally belonged Freiburg and Offenburg, Rottweil and Villingen, and, in modern Switzerland, Zürich and Bern.
+The three prominent noble families were in vigorous competition with one another, even though they were linked by kinship.
+The mother of the Stauffer King Friedrich Barbarossa (Red beard) was Judith Welfen.
+The Staufers, as well as the Zähringers, based their claims of rule on ties with the family of the Frankish kings from the House of Salier.

 During the Middle Ages, various counts ruled the territory that now forms Baden, among whom the counts and duchy of Zähringen figure prominently.
 In 1112, Hermann, son of Hermann, Margrave of Verona (died 1074) and grandson of Duke Berthold II of Carinthia and the Count of Zähringen, having inherited some of the German estates of his family, called himself Margrave of Baden.
 The separate history of Baden dates from this time.
 Hermann appears to have called himself "margrave" rather than "count," because of the family connection to the margrave of Verona.
 His son and grandson, both called Hermann, added to their territories, which were then divided, and the lines of Baden-Baden and Baden-Hochberg were founded, the latter of which divided about a century later into Baden-Hochberg and Baden-Sausenberg.
 The family of Baden-Baden was very successful in increasing the area of its holdings.

 The Hohenstaufen family controlled the duchy of Swabia until the death of Conradin in 1268, when a considerable part of its lands fell to the representative of a family first mentioned in about 1080, the count of Württemberg, Conrad von Beutelsbach, who took the name from his ancestral castle of Württemberg.

 The earliest historical details of a Count of Württemberg relate to one Ulrich I, Count of Württemberg, who ruled from 1241 to 1265.
 He served as marshal of Swabia and advocate of the town of Ulm, had large possessions in the valleys of the Neckar and the Rems, and acquired Urach in 1260.
 Under his sons, Ulrich II and Eberhard I, and their successors, the power of the family grew steadily.
-The charcoal-burner gave him some of his treasure, and was elevated to Duke of Zähringen.
-To the Zähringer sphere of influence originally belonged Freiburg and Offenburg, Rottweil and Villingen, and, in modern Switzerland, Zürich and Bern.
-The three prominent noble families were in vigorous competition with one another, even though they were linked by kinship.
-The mother of the Stauffer King Friedrich Barbarossa (Red beard) was Judith Welfen.
-The Staufers, as well as the Zähringers, based their claims of rule on ties with the family of the Frankish kings from the House of Salier.